 8. DRYLOK 00917 Waterproof Hydraulic Cement

-This DRYLOK hydraulic cement is special in that it sets even underwater, unlike normal cement, which dislikes wet.
+This DRYLOK hydraulic cement is unique because it sets even underwater, unlike ordinary cement, which dislikes wet.
 The water initiates a chemical reaction in the concrete, causing it to harden.

-You do, however, receive more coverage, which allows you to fill in larger gaps and holes.
+However, you receive more coverage, allowing you to fill in more significant gaps and holes.

 - Withstands pressures of up to 3,050 pounds,

 - Sets are perfect for pool maintenance because they may be used even underwater.